 VA's Administrations

-The United States Department of Veterans Affairs (VA) is an agency of the federal government that provides benefits, health care and cemetery services to military Veterans.
+The United States Department of Veterans Affairs (VA) is an agency of the federal government that provides benefits, health care, and cemetery services to military Veterans.
 The Secretary of Veterans Affairs, a cabinet-level official, is appointed by the President with the advice and consent of the Senate.
-VA is the federal government’s second largest department after the Department of Defense.
+VA is the federal government’s second largest department after the U.S. Department of Defense.

 return to top go